KathiaF/Amazon_Vine_Analysis/README.md

 ### Deliverable 2 & 3: Determine Bias of Vine Reviews

 - How many Vine reviews and non-Vine reviews were there?
-38010
+74,760
   - Vine reviews: 647
   - non-Vine reviews: 74,113

-- Number of Vine 5-star reviews: 43,217
+- Number of Vine 5-star reviews: 229
-- Number of Non-Vine 5-star reviews: 20,612
+- Number of Non-Vine 5-star reviews: 43,217

 - What percentage of Vine reviews were 5 stars?
 35.39%
 - What percentage of non-Vine reviews were 5 stars?
 58.31%

 ### Summary
+Out of a total of 74,760 reviews in the beauty dataset 99.13% were non Vine members and only 645 were paid reviews.
+It can also be seen that the reviews of the of the Vine members are not biased, since the percentage that gives 5 stars to the products is only 35.39%, which shows us that they are more critical in their reviews.

+To support this conclusion, it is recommended to perform this analysis on another dataset and look at the distribution of all star-level reviews, to find out if the Vine members tend to write neutral or bad reviews.